This is Part 2.

 In Part 1 – Competition, Experimentation, and Progress – I discuss why the positive benefits of technological and societal Progress alone are not enough to encourage people to pursue it, why Competition and Experimentation are both necessary to create Progress, and how to look for areas of potential Progress in the coming years.

-In Part 2 – Metaverse, Digital Twins, and Experimentation – I discuss the the potentially transformative power of the metaverse and digital twins, and why societies and companies that successfully harness this technology could see rapid periods of Progress.
+In Part 2 – How the Metaverse and Digital Twins Can Accelerate Innovation – I discuss the the potentially transformative power of the metaverse and digital twins, and why societies and companies that successfully harness this technology could see rapid periods of Progress.
 The popular conception of the metaverse as nothing more than a digital dimension for escapism undersells the power of the metaverse to encourage real world technological and societal experimentation.

 The root of all human Progress comes from Competition and Experimentation.